vidardb/pgrocks-fdw/README.md

 This extension can also be used for other systems that have RocksDB-like APIs, but please check the compatibility before you use this extension for other systems.

 This extension is developed and maintained by the VidarDB team.
-Please join the [google group](https://groups.google.com/forum/#!forum/postgresql-foreign-data-wrapper-for-rocksdb) to report bugs or issues.
+Feel free to report bugs or issues via Github.

 # Building